 - In Left 4 Dead 2's The Passing, Ellis instantly falls in love with Zoey the second he sees her.
 Even saying they will skip the dating part and get right to the marriage.
 Well considering it is the Zombie Apocalypse, there probably wasn't time to date anyway.

 - In the Assassin's Creed series, Altaïr does so with Maria, a Christian woman who pretended to be his real target, Robert de Sable.
-Despite killing dozens of guards just to get to the fake Sable, Altaïr immediately and instantly spares Maria's life, leading, as we learn in the sequel, to Ezio Auditore da Firenze and Desmond Miles, your other two protagonists in the series.
+Despite killing dozens of guards just to get to the fake Sable, Altaïr immediately and instantly spares Maria's life, leading, as we learn in the sequel, to Desmond Miles, the main protagonist in the series.

 - Seeing as King's Quest is based on fairy tales, this trope gets thrown around liberally.
 In the Back Story, this happened for King Edward the Benevolent (Graham's predecessor), and it turned out badly (she was a witch scheming to get the magic chest of gold).
 Graham gets hit with this himself when he sees Valanice imprisoned in Kolyma, and his son gets a dose when he meets Princess Cassima.
 The exception to the rule, like usual, seems to be Rosella.
 While Edgar got a case of this upon seeing her in King's Quest IV, it took her a while to share the opinion.